 Our overall goal is to make Counseling and Psychological Services (CAPS) a place where you feel safe to talk about personal concerns.
+We are committed to keeping your information private and confidential.
 We follow professional guidelines of the American Psychological Association, the American Psychiatric Association, and the American Counseling Association as well as the legal statutes established in the Commonwealth of Virginia.
-Written records of your contact with CAPS are not part of your academic record, and we will not disclose information about you to any other office or individual unless you have signed CAPS’ written authorization to release information.
+CAPS is required to keep confidential records of any psychological and psychiatric services we provide to you.
+Written records are not part of your academic record, and we will not disclose information about you to any other office or individual unless you have signed CAPS’ written authorization to release information.

-- reasonable suspicion of current abuse or neglect of a child or incapacitated adult
+- If there is reasonable suspicion of current abuse or neglect of a child (i.e., under age 18), elderly adult (i.e., age 60 or older), or incapacitated adult;

-- a valid court order to disclose relevant information in a legal proceeding or investigation
+- If there exists a valid court order to disclose confidential information;

-- the university threat assessment team receives information that results in the team opening an investigation for you, in which case, CAPS may be required to provide information in your CAPS record to the team as part of their investigation
+- If the University threat assessment team receives information that results in the team opening an investigation for you, CAPS may be required to provide information from your CAPS record to the threat assessment team as part of the investigation;

 - If the Virginia Department of Health determines that there exists a need for contact tracing (i.e., for a reportable condition such as COVID-19), CAPS may be required to cooperate with local health authorities and confirm that you have been in the office.
 CAPS will only provide the minimum information necessary (e.g., date, time and location) and will not provide any details about the nature of your visit.